Avaiga/taipy-doc/docs/knowledge_base/tips/databricks/index.md

 ## Databricks Class: Bridging the Gap

 To seamlessly integrate Databricks jobs with scenarios, we introduce the `Databricks` class.
-This class facilitates communication with Databricks clusters, enabling users to trigger jobs and retrieve results.
+This class is to be used within your own Taipy project.
+It facilitates communication with Databricks clusters, enabling users to trigger jobs and retrieve results.

 ```python